lakshmi-intechcode/jng_instr_folder/10_js_dom_jquery/2_js_DOM/README.md

 * How can we make a click event in vanilla JS?
 * JavaScript comes with an `addEventListener` method
 	* You may see the method called `onClick` but we will not be using that
-	* Try to stay to addEventListener
+	* Try to stay with addEventListener
 * `addEventListener()` - is attached to a targeted element and takes in two arguments
-	* First argument is an event, usually a "click" event wrapped in a string
+	* First argument is an event passed in as a string
-	* Other events are
+	* Some events are:
+		* click
 		* mouseover
 		* mouseout
 	* The second argument is a block of code that will be run when the event is starts